You probably already know about the importance of sharing links to your own content on social media.

 And while data like this can be useful when creating images specifically for social, you don’t have to focus on numbers!

-A simple, free program like Canva, for example, can give you everything you need to whip up a graphic sharing one of your favorite quotes – or even a snippet of wisdom you came up with on your own!
+A simple, free program can give you everything you need to whip up a graphic sharing one of your favorite quotes – or even a snippet of wisdom you came up with on your own!
+(Find our favorite tools and resources for creating images here!)

 Here’s an example from Nike: